What is a Bull Put Spread?

 Profit taking

 Close at 50% of maximum profit.
 If you collected $300, close when spread is worth $150 to buy back.
-This frees up margin and reduces time in trade.
+Frees margin, reduces time in trade.

 📅